hozhai/tooloxide/README.md

 If you are working with [Netlify](https://netlify.com/), then good luck, I don't know how to use it.

-## Contributing
+## 🌱 Contributing

 Contributions are always welcome.
 If you don't know how to fix a problem, [create an issue](https://github.com/hozhai/tooloxide/issues/new) and wait.
 If you do know how to fix a problem, [create an issue](https://github.com/hozhai/tooloxide/issues/new) and mention that you'll be working on a fix, fork the repo, then [create a PR](https://github.com/hozhai/tooloxide/compare).

 Your commits should have a verb in simple present tense (add, modify, remove) and the subject you have done a change on.
 Or just use AI, I can't stop you anyway.

-You can add new tools, create a wiki, do anything, as long as it LGTM.
+You can add new tools, create a wiki, do anything, as long as it LGTM you're chilling.